Did you just leave a taxi and realize you left your phone, laptop, or shopping bag in the cab? Here are the steps to follow to recover your valuables.

 Lost Items in NYC Taxis: Report to 311

-Treat this like you’re a prime suspect on Law & Order: try to remember every detail of your cab ride so the city can help find your item more easily.
-That includes the color of the cab (yellow or green), any distinguishing characteristics of your driver, the credit or debit card you used, the time and location of your drop-off and pick-up, etc.
+New York’s information service, 311, will also offer assistance in reclaiming your property.
+Treat this like you’re a prime suspect on Law & Order: try to remember every detail of your cab ride so the city has the most information possible to help you.
+That includes the color of the cab (yellow or green), any distinguishing characteristics of your driver, the credit or debit card you used, the time and location of your pick up and drop-off and whatever else you can recall.

-Filing with 311 can feel like a lost cause, but don’t underestimate the folks who work there.
-We recently left a leather jacket in a cab, and despite not knowing the medallion number, filing the 311 report led the city to find the management company and, eventually, we got the jacket back!
+Filing with 311 can feel futile, but don’t underestimate the folks who work there.
+We once left a leather jacket in a cab, and despite not knowing the cabbie's medallion number, filing the 311 report led the city to find the management company and, eventually, we got that jacket back!

 Lost Items in NYC Taxis: Contact Lost & Found Offices

-While you wait for 311 to get back to you about your report, try contacting the Lost & Found at the location where the taxi dropped you off (even if it’s an airport or train station).
-Your driver might have realized you left something when you exited the cab and turned it in where he or she last saw you.
+As you wait for 311 to circle back to you about your report, try contacting the Lost & Found at the location where the taxi dropped you off (even if it’s an airport or train station).
+Your driver might have found your item after you left and turned it in where he or she last saw you.

 Lost Items in NYC Taxis: Uber, Lyft, & Other Car Companies

-If you left your item in an Uber, you can use the app to call the driver and arrange to have your item returned.
-You can also recover a lost phone from an Uber, provided you can use a friend’s phone to contact the driver.
+Did you leave your item in an Uber?
+You can use the app to call your driver and arrange to have your item returned.
+You can also recover your lost phone from an Uber, provided you can use a friend’s phone to contact the driver.
 Here are detailed instructions.